jeanna-knight/lecture-08/README.md

 [![Travis-CI Build Status](https://travis-ci.org/slu-soc5050/lecture-08.svg?branch=master)](https://travis-ci.org/slu-soc5050/lecture-08)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/slu-soc5050/lecture-08?branch=master&svg=true)](https://ci.appveyor.com/project/chris-prener/lecture-08)

 This is the repository for Lecture 08 of the Saint Louis University course SOC 4015/5050 - Quantitative Analysis.
-This lecture introduces functions for calculating difference of means tests in R. The basics of LaTeX are also introduced.
+This lecture introduces functions for calculating difference of means tests in R and plotting their results.

 ### Lecture Objectives
 At the end of this lecture and its corresponding assignments, students should be able to: